EENI Global Business School

 Therefore, this course is also recommended for anyone who wants to do business with Buddhist companies from anywhere in the world or who wants to work in a company of a Buddhist origin.

-The course is also aimed at all those who wish to do business in the markets of the Buddhist economic area.
+The course is also aimed at all those who wish to do business in the markets of Buddhist economic area.

 Religions, Ethics, and Global Business